 - Sewage is backing up into the house.

 - It’s taking longer for toilets to flush.

 - Outside, the vegetation over the drainfield might suddenly become lush and full, indicating a possible blockage or break in the outlet pipes.

-Q: How does a septic tank work?
+8. How much does a new septic system cost?

 Q: What are the three types of septic systems?

 The three types of septic systems are conventional system, chamber system, and drip distribution system.
 Conventional systems are typically used for houses.
 Because it is made of a series of closed chambers, a chamber system is usually chosen for high water table areas.
 Drip systems tend to be easier to install, but require more maintenance.

 Q: How many years does a septic system last on average?